citina/microsimulation-mpox/README.md

 ### Core Simulation Files
 #### Shell Scripts
-The repository includes a main shell script for running simulations:
-- `Mpox2024_ShellScript.m`: Main simulation script that supports multiple scenarios.
-You can configure:
+The MATLAB sources now live inside the `Code_updated/` subdirectory.
+The main shell script for running simulations is therefore located at `Code_updated/Mpox2024_ShellScript.m`.
+This script supports multiple scenarios; you can configure:
   * Number of Monte Carlo iterations (`num_iterations`)
   * Vaccine effectiveness waning mode (`waning_ve_mode`: 0-4)
     - `0`: No waning